-Title: R/502/5231 Support young people who are socially excluded or excluded from school Level: 3 Credit Value: 2 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the issues affecting young people who are socially excluded or excluded from school 1.1 Explain the issues that may affect young people who are excluded, including access to services or amenities, crime or anti-social behaviour, isolation or stigmatisation 1.2 Explain the potential effects of exclusion on the health, safety and well-being of these young people Understand how to support young people who are socially excluded or excluded from school 2.1 Enable these young people to reflect on their own beliefs, concerns and priorities to maintain their health, safety and well-being 2.2 Describe the information, support and community services which are available to support excluded young people 2.3 Encourage excluded young people to explore options which are achievable and to discuss the implications or consequences of those options for self, family and significant others Additional information , N/A Unit aim (s) This unit aims to provide the knowledge and understanding of issues affecting young people who are socially excluded or excluded from school and to know how to provide support to them.
+Title: R/502/5231 Support young people who are socially excluded or excluded Level: from school 3 Level: 3 Credit Value: 2 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the issues affecting young people who are socially excluded or excluded from school 1.1 Explain the issues that may affect young people who are excluded, including access to services or amenities, crime or anti-social behaviour, isolation or stigmatisation 1.2 Explain the potential effects of exclusion on the health, safety and well-being of these young people Understand how to support young people who are socially excluded or excluded from school 2.1 Enable these young people to reflect on their own beliefs, concerns and priorities to maintain their health, safety and well-being 2.2 Describe the information, support and community services which are available to support excluded young people 2.3 Encourage excluded young people to explore options which are achievable and to discuss the implications or consequences of those options for self, family and significant others Additional information , N/A Unit aim (s) This unit aims to provide the knowledge and understanding of issues affecting young people who are socially excluded or excluded from school and to know how to provide support to them.
 Assessment requirements specified by a sector or regulatory body (if appropriate) N/A Details of the relationship of the unit and relevant national occupational standards N/A

-F/502/5242 Support young people in relation to sexual health and risk of pregnancy 3 2 10 Assessment Criteria The learner can: 1.1 Explain the issues affecting young people in relation to sexual health and risk of pregnancy, including peer pressure, consensual relationships, readiness for sexual activity, contraception, sexually transmitted infections and pregnancy options 1.2 Explain how age, maturity, ethnicity, culture, gender and beliefs can affect attitudes and behaviour in relation to sexual activity, sexual health and pregnancy 1.3 Explain the social, health and educational risk factors associated with early sexual activity or teenage pregnancy 2.1 Describe relevant sources of information, guidance and support and the range of health services available for these young people 2.2 Explain how to support young people to identify their needs and priorities in relation to their sexual health and risk of pregnancy, in a way that is confidential, non-judgemental and sensitive to their individual situation 2.3 Enable young people to make informed choices in relation to their identified needs and priorities 2.4 Describe the codes of practice, relevant professional guidance and/or organisational policies within which they are working and explain their
+Title: F/502/5242 Support young people in relation to sexual health and risk of pregnancy Level: 3 Credit Value: 2 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the issues affecting young people in relation to sexual health and risk of pregnancy 1.1 Explain the issues affecting young people in relation to sexual health and risk of pregnancy, including peer pressure, consensual relationships, readiness for sexual activity, contraception, sexually transmitted infections and pregnancy options 1.2 Explain how age, maturity, ethnicity, culture, gender and beliefs can affect attitudes and behaviour in relation to sexual activity, sexual health and pregnancy 1.3 Explain the social, health and educational risk factors associated with early sexual activity or teenage pregnancy 2.
+Understand how to support young people in relation to sexual health and risk of pregnancy 2.1 Describe relevant sources of information, guidance and support and the range of health services available for these young people 2.2 Explain how to support young people to identify their needs and priorities in relation to their sexual health and risk of pregnancy, in a way that is confidential, non-judgemental and sensitive to their individual situation 2.3 Enable young people to make informed choices in relation to their identified needs and priorities 2.4 Describe the codes of practice, relevant professional guidance and/or organisational policies within which they are working and explain their implications for professional conduct, confidentiality and gaining consent